Easy Cinnamon Roll Coffee Cake

 • Set oven to preheat at 350 degrees.

-• Mix flour, salt, sugar, baking powder with a whisk.
-In a separate bowl mix the milk, eggs and vanilla.
+• Mix flour, salt, sugar, and baking powder with a whisk.
+In a separate bowl mix the milk, eggs, and vanilla.
 Mix the wet and dry together, then add in the melted butter.
 Mix until well combined.

-• Use some baking spray to spray a rectangular cake pan, 9x13, then pour the batter evenly into the pan.
+• Use some baking spray to spray a rectangular cake pan, 9×13-inches, then pour the batter evenly into the pan.

 • Mix brown sugar and cinnamon together and spread evenly on the cake.
 Use a knife or fork to swirl the sugar and cinnamon into the batter.

-• Bake for 30 minutes, let cool completely.
+• Bake for 30 minutes, then let cool completely.

-• Mix the powdered sugar, 1 tsp vanilla and water until it is a consistency like pancake syrup.
+• To make the glaze, mix the powdered sugar, 1 tsp vanilla and water until it is a consistency like pancake syrup.

 • Pour over the cake and it will set into a harder glaze.